atymchuk/docker-lemp/readme.md

 * `docker run` - starts a new docker container
 * `-v /path/to/local/web/files:/var/www:rw` - Bind a local directory to a directory in the container for file sharing. `rw` makes it "read-write", so the container can write to the directory.
-* `-p 80:80` - Binds the local port 80 to the container's port 80, so local web requests are handled by the docker.
+* `-p 80:80` - Binds the local port 80 to the container's port 80, so local web requests are handled by docker.
 * `-d webapp` - Use the image tagged "webapp"
 * `/sbin/my_init` - Run the init scripts used to kick off long-running processes and other bootstrapping, as per [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker)
 * `--enable-insecure-key` - Enable a generated SSL key so you can SSH into the container, again as per [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).
 Generate your own SSH key for production use.